OpenOCL/openocl.github.io/get-started.md

 With the **Matlab .mltbx package** you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.

-Then run an example, e.g.
+Then run an example by typing

 ```m
 ocl.mainCartPole
 ```

+in your command window.

 If the file ending `.mltbx` is not associated with Matlab, open Matlab navigate to the `.mltbx` file, and *right click* within Matlab on the file and install the toolbox.